MadhurMata/Kooks-Championship/README.md

 ## Description
-Game where the “kook” (player) is a surfer that moves around an ocean with sick waves,but it is also nested of sharks.
+Game where the “kook” (player) is a surfer that moves around an ocean with sick waves, but it is also nested of sharks.

 ## MVP (DOM - CANVAS)

 CANVAS One square moving around trying to avoid diferent other squares.
-The player lose if it collides with the other squares.
+The player loose if it collides with the other squares.

 ## Backlog
-  Give player lives
+  - Give player lives
   Give player points
   Images
   Backgrounds